Moduli of surfaces fibered in (log) Calabi-Yau pairs II: elliptic surfaces

 and such that the induced morphism on coarse spaces is $(\cX,\cS)\to\cC$ giving $(X,S)\to C$.

 \item[\textup{(3)}] The fibers of $(X,S)\to C$ over codimension-one points of $C$ have at worst nodal singularities. \end{enumerate} \end{theorem} The following diagram summarizes the situation:

-Moduli spaces of elliptic surfaces with a section have been extensively studied, ranging from the GIT approach \cite{miranda1981moduli}, to twisted stable maps \cite{AV02}, and to KSBA theory \cite{la2002explicit, ab_twisted, inchiostro_elliptic, ascher_invariance_pluri, AB_k3, ABE, BFHIMZ24}.
-Our contribution is to provide an alternative—and in fact significantly streamlined—proof of certain results in \cite{AB_k3, AB_del_pezzo, inchiostro_elliptic}.
-The stable reduction arguments in \textit{loc.\ cit.} rely on an explicit MMP and, in particular, on an explicit flip—the \emph{La Nave flip} \cite{la2002explicit}—which renders parts of the analysis rather technical.
+The stable reduction arguments in \cite{AB_k3, AB_del_pezzo, inchiostro_elliptic} rely on an explicit MMP and, in particular, on an explicit flip—the \emph{La Nave flip} \cite{la2002explicit}—which renders parts of the analysis rather technical.
 In contrast, the present work avoids the La Nave flip entirely by invoking general results from \cite{ISZ25}, especially \cite[Theorem~1.2]{ISZ25}, together with the canonical bundle formula.
-In Section~\S4, we use the preceding theorem to give a different proof of \cite[Theorem 1.2]{inchiostro_elliptic} and \cite[Theorem~1.1(a),(b)]{AB_del_pezzo}, as well as \cite[Theorem~9.1.4]{Bru15}, where a related statement is established for generic $\vec{a}$.